The Primal Urge

 The Primal Urge is a 1961 science fiction novel by Brian Aldiss.
 A satire on sexual reserve, it explores the effects on society of a forehead-mounted "Emotion Register" that glows when the wearer experiences sexual attraction.
 The book was banned in Ireland.

+Reception

+John Clute and David Pringle in The Encyclopedia of Science Fiction positively opined on the novel, calling it "an amusing treatment of Sex as an sf theme".